Pontiac Solstice

-The Pontiac Solstice is a convertible sports car that was produced by Pontiac from 2005 to 2010.
-Introduced at the 2004 North American International Auto Show, the Solstice roadster began production in Wilmington, Delaware, starting in mid-2005 for the 2006 model year.
-It is powered by a naturally aspirated 2.4 L I4 engine, producing 177 hp and 166 lbft of torque.
+The Pontiac Solstice is a two-passenger, front engine, convertible roadster manufactured and marketed by Pontiac from 2005 to 2010, initially powered by a naturally aspirated 2.4 L I4 engine, producing 177 hp and 166 lbft of torque..

+Introduced at the 2004 North American International Auto Show, production began in Wilmington, Delaware, starting in mid-2005 for the model year 2006.

-The exterior styling of the production Solstice is similar to that of the 2002 Solstice concept that preceded it.
-Production of the Solstice was to be running before summer 2005, but delays at the Wilmington plant pushed volume production to the fourth quarter.
-The new hardtop targa top 2009 model was announced in mid-2008.
-The Solstice uses the GM Kappa platform, which also underpins the Saturn Sky, Opel GT, and Daewoo G2X.
-It was the brand's first two-seater since the Pontiac Fiero was discontinued in 1988.
+The exterior styling of the production Solstice recalls its predecessor, the 2002 Solstice concept.
+Production was to commence before summer 2005, but delays at the Wilmington plant pushed volume production to the fourth quarter.
+A hardtop targa top was announced in mid-2008 for model year 2009.
+The Solstice uses the GM Kappa platform, shared with the Saturn Sky, Opel GT, and Daewoo G2X.
+It was the brand's first two-seater since the Pontiac Fiero, discontinued in 1988.

 History

 Pontiac Solstice concept

-The Pontiac Solstice would debut as a concept first in 2002.
+Pontiac presented the Solstice in 2002, first as a concept.
 Initially, it was to be equipped with a 2.2L Ecotec I4 paired with a supercharger for an output of 240 hp, as well as a Corvette Borg-Warner 6-speed.
-It would be compared to the Dodge Viper and Plymouth Prowler on its employment of retro styling, a choice further encouraged by Lutz having "empowered designers to take the lead, prioritizing their vision over that of engineers, analysts, and economists" in regards to the Solstice's styling.
+It was compared to the Dodge Viper and Plymouth Prowler for its retro styling, a choice encouraged by Bob Lutz having "empowered designers to take the lead, prioritizing their vision over that of engineers, analysts, and economists" in regards to the Solstice's styling.

 Post-concept Solstice

 GM's Vice Chairman Bob Lutz provided the spark for the Solstice, allocating resources to develop the General Motors Kappa platform in hopes of creating an affordable sports car, with a target price tag of $20,000.
 In 2005, the Solstice entered production "at a rate of just seven cars per hour in mid-2005" in Wilmington, Delaware's GM production facility despite plans to close the facility the year prior.

-Upon its release, the Solstice garnered far more attention than initially expected, leaving GM with nearly double the amount of orders as expected production-ready cars in 2005 with 7,000 expected to be produced and 13,000 orders placed.
+On release, the Solstice received more attention than anticipated, leaving GM with 7000 cars projected for production in 2005 and 13,000 orders placed.

 The Solstice was a finalist for the North American Car of the Year award in 2006 and had multiple successes in motorsport, especially SCCA.

 The Pontiac Solstice concept car of 2002.